 NCPD has not yet submitted evidence of implementation for recommendation 36.3.
-The assessment team will continue to work with NCPD to assess progress on this recommendation.

 Finding 37: NCPD has a process to ensure it does not hire individuals who have potential department affiliations with white nationalist or terrorist groups.

 Recommendation 37.1: NCPD should continue vetting new recruits for possible affiliations with white nationalist or terrorist groups during the interview process.